bxxf/supertools/README.md

 7. Results flow back to the sandbox, code continues executing
 8. Final output returns in the expected SDK response format

-> **Note:** The Relay Server runs inside the pre-built `supertools-bun` E2B template.
+> **Note:** The Relay Server runs inside the pre-built `supertools-bun-014` E2B template.
 The Relay Client is included in the `@supertools-ai/core` package and runs on your host.

 **Security:**
 - LLM-generated code runs in isolated cloud containers